juranzhang/cpp-implementation-of-near-field-SAR/README.md

 1. Azimuth.cpp

-Azimuth.cpp creates a simulated target that consists of 5 dots and processes the points into received signal (S_echo in the .cpp file).
-The received signal is then computed to retrieve the target.
-This .cpp file aims to test and give a simple demo of the retrieving algorithm.
+Azimuth.cpp creates a simulated target that consists of 5 spots and processes the target into received signal (S_echo in the .cpp file).
+The received signal is then computed to reconstruct the target.
+This .cpp file aims to test and give a simple demo of the construction algorithm.

 2. Generalized_azimuth.cpp

-This is the main program that retrieve real received 2D signal.
+This is the main program that reconstruct real 2D signal.
+The signal is stored in 'real2d.txt' and 'imag2d.txt'.

 ## How to play with Azimuth.cpp